Azure/KeyVault-AccessPolicyToRBAC-CompareTool/README.md

 ```

 # Suppport
-This project is monitored by Microsoft community members.
-For questions please create an issue in this project.
+This project is maintained by Microsoft community members.
+It is not supported by Microsoft Customer Support Services and normal service level agreements do not apply.
+For questions, issues with using this tool please create an issue in this project.

 ## Contributing